INFORMED CONSENT FOR THE ORTHODONTIC PATIENT

 I hereby authorize doctor or designated staff to take x-rays, study models, photographs, and other diagnostic aids deemed appropriate by doctor to make a thorough diagnosis.

 Upon such diagnosis, I authorize doctor, associates and clinical technicians to perform all recommended treatment mutually agreed upon by me and to employ such assistance as required to provide proper care.
-I am aware of and hereby agree to treatment in a clinical setting that allows patients-only in the treatment area in order to provide care in a safe environment free from distractions.
+I am aware of and hereby agree to treatment in a clinical setting that allows patients-only in the treatment area (operatories) in order to provide care in a safe environment free from distractions and that the terms and details of my care are to be kept confidential and will not be disclosed to anyone (specifically including but not limited to any kind of social media) without written authorization of the doctor or an order from a court of competent jurisdiction.

 I agree to be responsible for payment of all services on my behalf or my dependents.
 I understand that payment is due at the time of service unless other arrangements have been made.
 In the event payments are not received by agreed upon dates, I understand that a 1.5% late charge (18% APR) may be added to my account.